aquainnis/aquainnis.github.io/content/authors/luke-hargreaves/_index.md

 - Founders
 ---

-Luke Hargreaves is a software developer and technical consultant with a passion for creating innovative solutions through technology.
-As the founder of Aquainnis Pty Ltd, he specializes in full-stack development, cloud architecture, and helping organizations leverage technology to achieve their goals.

-With expertise spanning from frontend frameworks to backend systems, cloud infrastructure, and DevOps practices, Luke brings a comprehensive understanding of modern software development to every project.
-He is particularly interested in emerging technologies, open source contributions, and building scalable, maintainable solutions.

-When not coding, Luke enjoys exploring new technologies, contributing to open source projects, and sharing knowledge with the developer community through writing and speaking engagements.
+Luke Hargreaves is an ex-Amazon executive and clean technology entrepreneur with over 15 years of experience driving innovation in cloud computing, sustainability solutions, and global business strategy.
+During his 6-year tenure at Amazon Web Services, he rose from Solutions Architect to Global Business Advisor, co-authoring the AWS Well-Architected Sustainability Pillar and building a global sustainability team of 300+ technical professionals.
+His work at AWS included developing Amazon Personalize with Domino's Pizza Enterprises and serving as a keynote speaker at major international technology conferences.

+As the founder of Aquainnis Pty Ltd, Luke now focuses on developing sustainable technology solutions that balance environmental responsibility with business outcomes.
+His expertise spans executive advisory services, cloud architecture, identity management, and artificial intelligence, with a particular emphasis on helping organizations implement sustainability frameworks aligned with global ESG objectives.
+Luke holds multiple AWS certifications, a Master's degree in Information Technology from the University of Queensland, and has experience working with governments, Fortune 500 companies, and international organizations including the United Nations.